 How to sharpen electric hedge clippers

-In three different ways you can sharpen your clipper blade, by using a file, or stone it will be done physically.
-On the other hand, if you choose the easiest way within less time, it can be done with a power grinder.
-Using all these things requires a few techniques, and most importantly patience.
-Without knowing them you may hurt yourself, or damage the blades.
+You can sharpen your clipper blade in three different ways by using a file, or stone it will be done physically.
+On the other hand, if you choose the most comfortable way within less time, it can be done with a power grinder.
+Using all these things requires a few techniques, and most importantly, patience.
+Without knowing them, you may hurt yourself or damage the blades.
 So are you guys ready?
 We will be going to show you how to do this job step by step, but before we start you must know that for proper cutting efficiency, you should sharpen the blades after giving a long time rest after using the machine.

 Sharpen the clipper blades with a file:

 First, you have to place the clipper over a flat surface.
-It can be a block of solid concrete or table, or anywhere you can easily place the blades firmly.
-The elevated surface is very important, keep that in mind.
+It can be a block of solid concrete or table, or anywhere you can easily set the blades firmly.
+The elevated surface is significant, keep that in mind.

-After you place the clippers, if it is a dual blade trimmer then, align the blades and take a flat-file.
+After you place the clippers, if it is a dual blade trimmer, align the blades and take a flat-file.
 You have to start filing gradually in a downhill gesture first.
-Remember to lift the file every time when you are starting from the upper side.
+Remember to lift the file whenever you are starting from the upper side.
 Doing it rapidly may affect the cutting efficiency of the blade because the blades can become thinner.

-As it is a physical job, depending on your pressure and the effectiveness of the file, you may have to do for a few shots on each blade.
+As it is a physical job, depending on your pressure and the file’s effectiveness, you may have to do for a few shots on each blade.
 Always check out the sharpness and the edges.
 If the blades are dull badly, it may take some time.
 Don’t be frustrated.

 Follow this way for each tooth of the blades.
 After you are done with all, you can use a sharping stone to clear out all the minor rough edges.